Petrosomatoglyph: Male reproductive structures

 Shivalinga is carved in numerous Hindu temples across Indian subcontinent and southeast Asia, including in Angkor Wat, rock-cut temples in India such as Aihole, Ajanta Caves, Amarnath Temple, Badami cave temples, Ellora Caves, Gavi Gangadhareshwara Temple, Hampi, Hulimavu Shiva cave temple, Mahabalipuram, Masroor Rock Cut Temple, Udaygiri Caves, Vaishno Devi, etc.

 Many references have been made to the obviously phallic appearance of standing stones.
 It is suggested that they may serve as stylised representations of the phallus, the purpose of which is to magically enhance the fertility of humans, animals and crops.
 A number of practices which are supposed to give fertility to barren women are linked to standing stones throughout Europe.
 At Avebury and West Kennet Avenue in Wiltshire, the tall pillar and broad diamond shape stones were used alternately in the stone circles, possibly symbolising males and females at these famous pagan ritual sites.
 At Boscawen un stone circle in Cornwall, a leaning central standing stone and a large white quartz boulder may represent the male and female elements of nature.
 The Maypole is often considered a phallic symbol, coinciding with the worship of Germanic phallic figures such as that of Freyr.

 Phallic fertility symbols were carved for good luck, and they were also a powerful antagonist to the evil eye.
 The Romans regularly carved them onto military buildings, and Hadrian's Wall has several at Chesters and Housesteads forts.
 One at Barcombe Hill shows a crude phallus and testicles with the legs of a chicken.
 In Portugal, phalli are represented together with cup-marks, zig-zags, straggly-lines, etc., on the ninety or so stones of the 4000-year-old Cromeleque dos Almendres near Évora.
 At Valhaugen in Norway a realistic representation of a phallus has been found and restored.

-Multiple body parts

-At Portpatrick on the Island of St. Kilda, there is the impression of a pair of knees and a right hand, said to be those of St. Patrick in the posture of prayer.
-In Cornwall, St. Newlyna knelt on a stone and left the impression of her elbows and knees in the posture of prayer.
-At Llanllyfni are found stones with the knee-prints, thumb and bed of St. Gredfyw.
-Medicine Rock in the USA was located on a hill 15 mi west of Gettysburg, near the mouth of the Cheyenne Creek.
-Indians considered it to be a sacred rock and visited it regularly.
-Five footprints, hand prints and animal prints were originally visible, made by the Great Spirit of the Native Americans.